Christy (2025 Irish film)

 Christy is a 2025 drama film directed by Brendan Canty, and written by Alan O'Gorman from a story by O'Gorman and Canty, and is inspired by a short film of the same name directed by Canty.
 It is starring Danny Power and Diarmuid Noyes.

 It had its world premiere at the 75th Berlin International Film Festival on 14 February 2025 opening the Generation 14plus.

 Premise

 Set in Knocknaheeny in Cork, Ireland, the film centres on two estranged brothers who attempt to reconnect with each other.

+Their mother died some years ago.